biemond/biemond-oradb/README.md

 For opatchupgrade you need to provide the Oracle support csiNumber and supportId and need to be online.
 Or leave them empty but it needs the Expect rpm to emulate OCM

+    # use this on a Grid or Database home
     oradb::opatchupgrade{'112000_opatch_upgrade':
       oracleHome             => '/oracle/product/11.2/db',
       patchFile              => 'p6880880_112000_Linux-x86-64.zip',